 Recommended Sock Brands:

-• Darn Tough Socks: Made in Vermont, this brand of really nice socks will last for years.
-They get great reviews.
+- Darn Tough Socks: Made in Vermont, this brand of really nice socks will last for years.

 Here are some favorites:

-• They normally cost around $18 to $25/pair but prices are always fluctuating.
+- ExOfficio (Synthetic): ExOfficio is the #1 brand of travel underwear—they essentially invented the category.
+They typically cost around $18 to $25/pair but prices fluctuate.
 Available on Amazon and REI.

-• Under Armour (Synthetic): We are fans of Under Armour underwear for travel, working out, etc.
+- Under Armour (Synthetic): I am a fan of Under Armour underwear for travel, working out, etc.

-• Wool & Prince (Merino/Synthetic Blend): Wool & Prince is a small, independent clothing company that produces some solid merino wool shirts and underwear.
+- Wool & Prince (Merino/Synthetic Blend): Wool & Prince is a small, independent clothing company that produces quality merino wool shirts and underwear.
 Their Boxer Briefs 2.0 (made of 78% merino wool, 22% nylon) are well-loved by the ultralight travel community — myself included.

 For a more in-depth article about travel underwear, check out our favorite travel underwear!